digi-joho TOKYO TRAVEL Logo

 Yaezakura at Toshi Nogyo-koen Park

-Toshi Nogyo-koen Park, or Tokyo Agricultural Park, is a rest point on the Arakawa Riverside for cyclists, provides one of the best flower viewing spots in Tokyo.
+Toshi Nogyo-koen Park, or Adachi City Agriculture Park, is a popular resting spot along the Arakawa Riverside for cyclists, offering some of the best flower viewing in Tokyo.

-A recreation area on the Arakawa Riverside, known for flower viewing
+A recreation area with farm gardens, known for flower viewing

-Lies on the Arakawa Riverside in the northern area of Tokyo 23 wards, Toshi Nogyo-koen Park 都市農業公園 (Nogyo-koen in short) is an agricultural park where people can get familiar with nature and farming in Tokyo.
-Kids can grow and harvest vegetables in the fields at this park, and visitors enjoy strolling through the flower fields filled with seasonal blooms; Nanohana(canola), Turnip, Cosmos, and Yae-zakura (Yae Sakura) cherry blossoms.
+Lies on the Arakawa Riverside in the northern area of Tokyo 23 wards, Adachiku Toshi Nogyo-koen Park 足立区都市農業公園 (Nogyo-koen in short) is an agricultural park where people can get familiar with nature and farming in Tokyo.
+Kids can grow and harvest vegetables in the fields at this park, and visitors enjoy strolling through the flower fields filled with seasonal blooms - - Nanohana(canola), Turnip, Cosmos, and Yae-zakura (Yae Sakura) cherry blossoms.

 The vegetable garden in the park.
 There is also a glasshouse, herb garden as well as green space.

-Toshi Nogyo-koen Park has actually been a rest point for cyclists who want to take a break while cycling along the Arakawa River.
-The parks' facilities include public toilets, sitting area, picnic area, which are hardly available in the cycling route on the Arakawa Riverbank.
+Toshi Nogyo-koen Park is a go-to spot for cyclists who want to take a break while biking along the Arakawa River.
+The park has all sorts of handy stuff, like public toilets, some tables to chill at, a picnic area, and even a restaurant with vending machines.
+You don’t usually find these kinds of amenities along the cycling road by the Arakawa Riverbank.

-In fact, getting there by bicycle is the best way as this park is not within easy access by train.
-The Arakawa Riverside has one of the best cycling roads in Tokyo - no traffic light, sets you free from a traffic jam.
+Riding a bicycle is actually the best way to get to the park, as it is not easily accessible by train.
+The Arakawa Riverside features one of the best cycling paths in Tokyo, with no traffic lights, allowing you to avoid traffic jams.

-One thing to know is that the cycling road is located on the west side of the river, and the Toshi Nogyo-koen Park is on the east side.
-If you want to reach the park from the cycling road, you need to cross one of the bridges to go over the river.
+The cycling road is along the west side of the riverbank, and Toshi Nogyo-koen Park is on the east side of the riverbank over the river.
+If you want to stop by the park while traveling on the cycling road, you need to cross one of the bridges to go over the river from the west to the east side.
 You can also travel by bike on the road along the east side bank, but watch out for runners and walkers there.

-Here is a story about Sakura cherry blossoms at Toshi Nogyo-koen Park
+Here is a story about the Sakura cherry blossoms at Toshi Nogyo-koen Park

 Yaezakura